thanos-io/thanos/CONTRIBUTING.md

 * Usually, while sending in a PR  `make build`, `make format`, `make lint`, `make test`, `make docs`, `make check-docs`, `make quickstart` are the most used commands while developing Thanos.

-* When you run `make build` the code is compiled and a binary named `thanos` is created, which can be run to start `thanos` binary.
-To run the binary, use `./thanos`
+* When you run `make build` from `$GOPATH/src/github.com/thanos`the code is compiled and a binary named `thanos` is created.
+To run the binary, run `thanos`, which would call the thanos binary from `$GOPATH/src/bin/thanos`.

 * In case you are working on a component of Thanos, you would love it if you don’t have to set up the yaml configuration for Prometheus and other components, before you start running the component.
 This is a repetitive task, and the Thanos Community has provided commands/script for automating the running of components -
   * Run `make quickstart` for spinning up all components of Thanos quickly.